-The final exam will be taken on December 12, 2024 during normal class time.

-There will be no make-ups given for the final, and no finals will be rescheduled for personal reasons, including nonrefundable airplane tickets, but only for the reasons listed below.
+The final exam will be taken December 12, 2024 at the same time class is normally held.
+There will be no make-ups given for the final with the exception of the reasons below, and no finals will be rescheduled for personal reasons, including nonrefundable airplane tickets.